 - Eat at Mama Mia for mouthwatering Italian food.

 - Practice yoga while the sun sets on the rooftops of Flame Tree Cottages.
-Lessons take place in morning and evening and were $20 per person in August 2016.
+Lessons take place in morning and evening and cost around $20 per person.

 Kendwa- North-West Coast